Diseases & Conditions

 Medications.
 In some cases, medications can help improve your symptoms.

-- Nonsteroidal anti-inflammatory medications (NSAIDs).
-Drugs like aspirin, ibuprofen, and naproxen can help relieve pain from reduce inflammation.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs).
+Anti-inflammatory drugs like aspirin, ibuprofen, and naproxen can help relieve pain and reduce inflammation.

 - Oral corticosteroids.
 A short course of oral corticosteroids may help relieve pain by reducing inflammation.

 - Epidural steroid injection.
-Although not often used to treat CSM, in this procedure, steroids are injected into the space next to the covering of the spinal cord (the "epidural" space) to help reduce local inflammation.
-Although a steroid injection may temporarily help relieve pain and swelling, it will not relieve pressure on the spinal cord.
+Although not often used to treat CSM, in this procedure, steroids are injected into the space next to the covering of the spinal cord (the epidural space) to help reduce local inflammation.
+Although a steroid injection may temporarily help relieve pain and swelling, it will not relieve pressure on the spinal cord and is often contraindicated, as it can make CSM worse.

 - Narcotics.
 These medications are reserve for patients with severe pain that is not relieved by other options.
 Narcotics are usually prescribed for a limited time only.